-|Objectives||1 To extend the student's knowledge of a key area in which ancient Greece had a lasting effect on western drama and literature, contributing towards an in depth knowledge of the golden age of classical Athens, and showing the connections between dramatic, literary, and historical studies of the area.
+1. demonstrate their knowledge of a key area in which ancient Greece had a lasting effect on western drama and literature, contributing towards an in depth knowledge of the golden age of classical Athens, and showing the connections between dramatic, literary, and historical studies of the area.

-2 To develop the ability to critically and imaginatively read ancient dramatic texts in translation, visualising production possibilities within the context of the ancient stage and its audience.
+2. demonstrate the ability to critically and imaginatively read ancient dramatic texts in translation, visualising production possibilities within the context of the ancient stage and its audience.

-3 To encourage the accurate expression of one's informed critical responses to ancient texts, and of one's evaluation of production possibilities, both orally and, more especially, in written form.
+3. demonstrate an accurate expression of one's informed critical responses to ancient texts, and of one's evaluation of production possibilities, both orally and, more especially, in written form.

-4 To develop an understanding of the ethical issues that play a part in ancient tragedy, and of the need to approach them in a manner sympathetic to ancient Greek culture.
+4. demonstrate an understanding of the ethical issues that play a part in ancient tragedy, and of the need to approach them in a manner sympathetic to ancient Greek culture.

-|Content||1.
-Definitions of tragedy|
+- Definitions of tragedy

-2. The early development of tragedy at Athens
+- The early development of tragedy at Athens

-3. The content of Greek Tragedy
+- The content of Greek Tragedy

-7. Overview of the developments between Aeschylus and Euripides, considered in relation to historical change and likely audience tastes.
+- Overview of the developments between Aeschylus and Euripides, considered in relation to historical change and likely audience tastes.

 20 units at any level in Ancient History or History or English